top of page

 3. Maintenance Costs Are Not Optional Here

+If you’re used to inland properties, coastal maintenance will feel aggressive.
 Salt air, wind exposure, moisture, and seasonal storms all accelerate wear on:

 • Roofing